froxlor/Froxlor/SECURITY.md

 ### Vulnerabilities we accept

-Only reproducable issues on a default/clean setup from the latest stable release of a supported version will be accepted.
+Only reproducible issues on a default/clean setup from the latest stable release of a supported version will be accepted.

 ## Non-Qualifying Vulnerabilities